 Confirming Your Filing

-If you use a professional tax preparer, that professional will be able to verify whether the submission went through.
-In many cases, the IRS will confirm the return has been received in a matter of minutes.
-If you still are unsure, though, ask your tax preparer to provide written confirmation that your return is now with the IRS.
+A professional tax preparer will be able to verify whether the submission went through if you use one.
+The IRS will confirm the return has been received in a matter of minutes in many cases.
+Ask your tax preparer to provide written confirmation that your return is now with the IRS if you're unsure.

-If you use tax preparation software like TurboTax or TaxAct, you should receive confirmation from the IRS in the form of an email.
-Your software provider should also offer a site where you can check the status of your return.
+You should receive an email confirmation from the IRS if you use tax preparation software like TurboTax or TaxAct.
+Your software provider should also provide a site or link where you can check the status of your return.

-Today, representatives manually review each return for errors, correct any that can be easily fixed and approve returns for refunds.
-Once a return has been approved, it can then go to the refund processing center, where payment is remitted based on the method the taxpayer specified.
-If the taxpayer wants a paper-based check, it will need to be printed and mailed via the postal system.
-However, if the taxpayer is OK with a direct deposit, the funds can be transferred electronically, which is a much quicker process.
+Representatives manually review each paper tax return for errors.
+They correct those that can be easily fixed and forward them to the refund processing center.
+Payment is remitted based on the method the taxpayer selected on their return.
+A paper check must be printed and mailed via the postal system if you don't request direct deposit.
+Transferring the funds electronically is a much quicker process.

 Refund Delays Due to Error

-Make sure you check your direct deposit information and your math since many returns are delayed based on those two items.
-With math, it’s especially important to pay close attention to numbers if you aren’t using a professional tax preparer or software since you’re relying on your own research to arrive at the numbers you’re using.
+Make sure you check your direct deposit information and your math because many returns are delayed based on those two things.
 Even choosing the wrong standard deduction for your age and filing status could slow things down.

 Refund Delays Due to Fraud

-Fraudulent tax activity happens when someone uses your Social Security number to file a return and get access to your refund.
-If this happens, the IRS may notice it in advance and send a letter alerting you to it, but often the agency will find out when you try to file your own return, and they already have one filed on your behalf.
+Fraudulent tax activity occurs when someone uses your Social Security number to file a return and get a refund.
+The agency will know that something is afoot when you try to file your own return and they already have one filed on your behalf.

 Read More: What Happens If You Don't File Taxes?